fluencelabs/cli/cli/docs/commands/README.md

       --no-input                Don't interactively ask for any input from the user --noxes=<value>           Number of Compute Peers to generate when a new provider.yaml is created --priv-key=<private-key>  !WARNING! for debug purposes only.
 Passing private keys through flags is unsecure.
-On local network 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 key
+On local env 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 is used by
-                                will be used by default
-      --quiet-pull              Pull without printing progress information
+                                default when CLI is used in non-interactive mode --quiet-pull              Pull without printing progress information
       --timeout=<value>         [default: 120] Timeout in seconds for attempting to register local network on local peers

 DESCRIPTION
-  Run docker-compose.yaml using docker compose and set up provider using all the offers from the 'offers' section in provider.yaml config
+  Run docker-compose.yaml using docker compose and set up provider using all the offers from the 'offers' section in provider.yaml config using default wallet key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80

 EXAMPLES
   $ fluence local up